prowebber/pure_image/README.md

 $pimage->getDetailedErrors();
 ````

-This will return an array with the following syntax:
+This will return an array with the following syntax:  Each `$err_id` is outlined in the table above.
 ```
 array[$image_id][$err_id] = Error message;
 ```